django-json-api/django-rest-framework-json-api/docs/usage.md

 Be aware that using included resources without any form of prefetching **WILL HURT PERFORMANCE** as it will introduce m\*(n+1) queries.

-A viewset helper was designed to allow for greater flexibility and it is automatically available when subclassing `rest_framework_json_api.views.ModelViewSet`:
+A viewset helper was designed to allow for greater flexibility and it is automatically available when subclassing.
+You can also define your custom queryset for `select` or `prefetch` related for each `include` that comes from the url.
+It has a priority over automatically added preloads.
+`rest_framework_json_api.views.ModelViewSet`:
 ```python
 from rest_framework_json_api import views